yash02k3/AgriLink/README.md

-Of course.
-A good README.md file is essential for any GitHub project.
-It explains what your project does and how to run it.

-Here is a complete README file for your Tractor Portal.
-You can copy this text, save it in a new file named README.md in your project's main folder, and then push it to GitHub.

 🚜 Tractor Portal - Web Application
 A full-featured web application built with Python and Flask that allows users to register, rent, and manage tractors.
 It includes a complete user authentication system, an admin panel, a dynamic crop guide, and a real-time chat feature for users and owners.